Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Conclusion

 \section{Conclusion}

 In this paper, we present Efficient Teacher, a method to bridge the gap between SSOD and one-stage anchor-based detectors, by building on the efficient dense input handling of Dense Detector.
 Our approach introduces the Pseudo Label Assigner to effectively utilize both reliable and uncertain pseudo labels, based on an analysis of their assignment in SSOD.
 In addition, we introduce Epoch Adaptor, a training scheme that maximizes the efficiency of training and utilization of both labeled and unlabeled data.
-Our approach achieves state-of-the-art results on VOC, COCO-standard, and COCO-additional datasets. { }
+Efficient Teacher has been shown to achieve good SSOD results on various datasets, and has demonstrated both efficient training and deployment speeds. { }